xitrum-framework/scalive/README.md

 scalive.Classpath.findAndAddJar(cl, searchDirs, jarbase)
 ```

-Now the trick is just quit the REPL console and open it again.
-You will be able
+Now the trick is just quit the REPL console and connect it to the target process
-to use your classes in the JAR as normal:
+again.
+You will be able to use your classes in the JAR as normal:

 ```
 import mylib.foo.Bar